 Now that my Master’s dissertation is done and submitted (and on its way to a decent mark hopefully!), I’ve been thinking about how my writing workflow has changed so much over the past few years to what is now a pretty organised, logical process that just makes sense.
 This is due in no small part to advances in technology, but also due to taking some time to figure out what works.

 I remember writing academic articles as part of my nursing programme almost 15 years ago now in UCC…and I remember how painful it was.
-Searching for articles, saving them in a folder with some kind of descriptive name, likely printing them out for reading (before the days of tablets!), writing the manuscript in Word, adding in references manually.
-I used to keep a running document with quotes, bullet point summaries and other supporting items with their respective references, and I’d copy out from that as needed (marking them in red when I had used them as below).
-Then I’d have to write out each reference manually in my reference list using Modified Harvard style.
+Search for articles, save them in a folder with some kind of descriptive name, likely print them out to read (before the days of tablets!), write the manuscript in Word, add in references manually.
+I kept a running document with quotes, bullet point summaries and other supporting items with their respective references, and I copied from that as needed (marking them in red when I had used them as below).
+Then I’d write out each reference manually in my reference list using Modified Harvard style.
 Don’t forget this was all then saved on a 3.5″ floppy disk…USB sticks were only just coming into vogue.
 The thought of having to go through this workflow again gives me nightmares.

 Skip forward to today.
-I still use Word, but only for final formatting, and I haven’t needed to change from that because it just works for me I guess.
-Now I use Mendeley to organise my references and do my referencing for me, and Scrivener for writing.
+I still use Word, but only for final formatting, and I haven’t changed from that because it just works for me I guess.
+Now I use Mendeley to organise my references, and Scrivener for writing.
 Between them, my workflow has completely changed, for the better!
 There are still a few things on my wishlist, but for now, I’m pretty productive with this process.

 Scrivener treats your manuscript as a binder, which can have multiple folders, and within these folders there can be multiple “pages”.
 The neat thing that this allows you to do, which Word doesn’t, is to work in a non-linear format on your manuscript.
 Trying to complete one section before progressing to the next is the worst way to write.
 There were days where I just couldn’t face looking at the literature review section again, and so I focused on my methodology, or introduction.
 Being able to jump around your structure like this completely changes how you write, and how much you write.